Frolotey1/CU/READMEEnglish.md

 1. `--help, --hp.` (English ConsoleUtility) or `--helfen, --hel` (Deutsch ConsoleUtility)
 2. `--search, --sh.` (English Consoleutility) or `--suchen, --sun` (Deutsch ConsoleUtility)
 3. when you don't write not any command utility will show you the list of commands for working with utility.
-This is the prompt. for familiarization with syntax of tthe commands you can use --tldr or --tl commands.
+This is the prompt.
+And for familiarization with syntax of tthe commands you can use --tldr or --tl commands.
 # Assembly's system
 ConsoleUtility like project was collected by Maven's system.
 # Example of working with the project: